nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

 Increase
 ********

-Existing stakes can be increased by a number of NU as long as the resulting staker's locked value is not greater than the maximum.
+Existing stakes can be increased by an amount of NU as long as the resulting staker's locked value is not greater than the maximum.
 To increase an existing stake's value:

 .. code:: bash